 Your program must:

 - be developed in consultation with your workers and any industrial union representing them

-- be consistent with your insurer's injury management plan
+- be consistent with your insurer's injury management program

 - comply with the State Insurance Regulatory Authority’s (SIRA) guidelines for workplace return to work programs

 - be in writing and be displayed or notified at the workplace.

 SIRA has information, tools and programs to help you with your return to work program.